mihayounas/javascript-project2-game/README.md

 * Section controled with JavaScript that will pop up on finishing the level and showing the results , for example the cards that have been matched ,time and how many moves.The player will also have a choice of a different level.
 ![Congrats](/assets/images/congrats.png)

+   ## Future Features :
+   Brain Wizzz website will be definetly updated in the future with following :
+   * Multiple player option will be added;
+   * Performance stars will be added;
+   * Best score and best time will be also added to the game
+   * Timed mode: add a timer to make the game more challenging, i.e. finish game before timer runs out.

 # Technologies Used
 * [HTML5](https://www.w3schools.com/html/) - provides the content and structure for the website.
 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html) - provides the styling.